- Get link

 Halo semuanya, apa kabar?
-This time, I'm going to talk about the meaning of the word [deg-degan], and this time we're going to watch a clip that I took from a TV Program, that is, Masterchef Indonesia, where this word [deg-degan] is spoken.
+Ketemu lagi dengan saya, Iman Prabawa.
+This time, I'm going to talk about the meaning of the phrase [deg-degan], and as always, we are going to be watching clips from YouTube, movies, comics, or others where [deg-degan] is spoken.

 So, without further ado, let's talk about this.